Research and Publication Ethics

 When reporting studies on human subjects, indicate whether the procedures followed were under the ethical standards of the responsible committee on human experimentation (institutional or regional) and with the Helsinki Declaration of 1975, as revised in 2000, available here.
 Do not use patients’ names, initials, or hospital numbers, especially in illustrative material.
 Written consent for publication must be signed by participating patients.
 Participants' data must be explained, and personal information of patients need not be disclosed unless it’s an identifiable matter to relevant research, such as patients' photographs, showing particular complications.

-A manuscript that contains case details, such as personal information and patient images, requires authors to secure signed informed consent for publication from patients or their relatives/guardians prior to submission to the Innovative Publication journal.
-Patient details should remain as anonymous as possible; for instance, avoid mentioning age, ethnicity, occupation, or relationships unless they are pertinent to the conclusions.
-A Patient Permission Template form is ready for download.
+A manuscript that contains case details, such as personal information and patient images, requires authors to retain signed informed consent for publication from patients or their relatives/guardians prior to submission to the Innovative Publication journal.
+Patient details should keep as anonymous as possible; for instance, avoid mentioning age, ethnicity, occupation, or relationships unless they are pertinent to the conclusions.
+A Patient Permission Template form is available for download.
 A basic variant of the form utilized to request permission, excluding the patient's name or signature, should be uploaded with your submission.
 The editor maintains the authority to decline any submission that fails to satisfy these standards.

 Patient Consent Forms